juantercerodiego/system-setup-lab-environment/README.md

 </p>
 <p>
 The ticketing system is written in a language called PHP.
-Since Windows doesn't speak PHP naturally, you have to install it and use PHP Manager to link it to the web server.
+Since Windows doesn't speak PHP naturally, you have to install it and use PHP Manager to link it to the IIS web server.
 </p>
 <br />
 Step 4: Building the Filing Cabinet (MySQL)